vousmeevoyez/sepulsa/README.md

 Unofficial Sepulsa Client using Python

-**This library allows you to quickly and easily use the SendGrid Web API v3 via Python.**
+**This library allows you to quickly and easily use the Sepulsa v3 via Python.**

-These library only tested for python 3.7 but it should be compatible to other python version please create issue or contact me if you want to test it on python2

 reference: https://horven.sumpahpalapa.com/swagger/kraken/index.html#!/

 # Table of Contents